mekanix/meka.rs/site/content/blog/all-strings-attached.md

 Title: All Strings Attached
 Date: 2015-06-06 22:00
 Slug: all-strings-attached
-Tags: quantum; physics
+Tags: quantum physics, physics
-Author: ahrimana
+Author: meka

 First of all, I'm no physicist.
 Everything written here is what I've gathered